UBC-MDS/DSCI-532_2025_28_commuting-insights/reports/m3_reflection.md

 ### Issues

 - While the dashboard deployment is fully functional, it experiences performance issues on the `render.com` platform, causing slower display times.
-- The X-Axis on line plot does not filter based on slider widget.
-- Color scale on choroplet is based on filtered sample and should be fixed to be based on full dataset range.
+- Color scale on choropleth is based on filtered sample and should be fixed to be based on full dataset range.

 ### Best Practice Deviations